-The Branch's assets are typically funded in the same currency as that of the business transacted in order to eliminate foreign exchange exposure.
-The Branch manages exposure to the effects of fluctuations in prevailing foreign currency exchange rates on its financial position and cash flows.
-The Branch's Head Office sets limits on the level of exposure by currency and in total for both overnight and intra-day positions, which are monitored daily.
-The exchange rate of AED against US Dollar is pegged and the Branch's exposure to currency risk is limited to that extent.
+The Bank's assets are typically funded in the same currency as that of the business transacted in order to eliminate foreign exchange exposure.
+The Bank manages exposure to the effects of fluctuations in prevailing foreign currency exchange rates on its financial position and cash flows.
+The Bank's Head Office sets limits on the level of exposure by currency and in total for both overnight and intra-day positions, which are monitored daily.
+The exchange rate of AED against US Dollar is pegged and the Bank's exposure to currency risk is limited to that extent.

-At 31 December 2023 and 2022, the Branch does not have any significant exposure in foreign currencies.
+At 31 December 2024 and 2023, the Bank does not have any significant net exposure in foreign currencies.